top of page

 In recent years there have been a number of sudden deaths in New Zealand during exercise involving the use of pre-workout supplements and caffeinated drinks.
 Asthma medications, antihistamines, caffeinated soft drinks, tea, coffee, "No Doze", pre-workout supplements and some headache medications may or do contain various forms of "speed" that may have the heart racing wildly, especially when combined, such as a pre-workout supplement that is washed down with a Red Bull drink.
 Any product that contains caffeine or any other stimulant needs to be ingested with care and in modest amounts, if at all.
 When combined with intense exercise these drugs can induce heart arrhythmia.
 A clue that the drug may be a stimulant equivalent to what is commonly referred to as "speed", is if the name finishes with "ine" on the end, such as caffeine, ephedrine, adrenaline, methamphetamine, nicotine, and many antihistamines.
 If you are not sure of what you are taking, look it up on the internet or leave it out, unless it is absolutely essential medically.
 Talk to your doctor about this if you are uncertain about what to do.

-• If travelling to a competition take these measures to avoid blood clots (deep vein thrombosis). https://www.garymoller.com/post/2016/04/21/how-to-prevent-deep-vein-thrombosis-dvt-in-athletes-and-traveling-sports-teams
+• If travelling to a competition, take these measures to avoid blood clots (deep vein thrombosis).
+How to Prevent Deep Vein Thrombosis (DVT) in Athletes and Travelling Sports Teams

 • Warm up thoroughly.
 Start warming up about half an hour or longer before the gun is anticipated.
-Wear warm clothing and gradually build up to an intensity that briefly replicates what is anticipated during the competition.
+Wear warm clothing and gradually build up to an intensity that briefly replicates what's anticipated during the competition.
 If the weather is cold, make the warm-up longer and wear more clothing.
-If the weather is warm then the warm-up can be shorter.
+If the weather is warm, then the warm-up can be shorter.
 The fitter you are, the longer and more intense the warm-up can be.
 If you are unfit, be careful not to exhaust yourself during the warm-up.
 If you are preparing for a workout, and not a competition, your warm-up can simply be a graduated buildup of intensity during the workout and then winding down to "easy" over the final 10 minutes as a "cool-down".

-• The warmer you are and the more you have been able to keep active up until the gun goes off, the faster and harder you can start.
+• The warmer you are and the more you've been able to keep active up until the gun goes off, the faster and harder you can start.
 This may not always be easy since you may be corralled in with a hundred other eager athletes, all jostling for a good start position, so trying to keep moving may be impossible and attempts to do so may cost you a favourable start position.
 Do the best that you can and start slower if you have to.

 • Start slowly and gradually wind up the intensity.
 Apply smart tactics because nobody's heart appreciates a sudden and unexpected jolt into action.
-Let the young ones take off at a crazy pace, avoid the pile-ups as best you can then go as steady as possible to later reel in those who went out too fast.
+Let the young ones take off at a crazy pace, avoid the pile-ups as best you can then go as steady as possible later to reel in those who went out too fast.

-Apply the NECK CHECK:
+Apply the "neck check":

 • If the infection is above the neck and confined to the nose and throat, then you may exercise.
 But please bear in mind that sore throats usually mean that your body needs a rest, so take a few days off.
 At the very least, keep the intensity toned right down.